Do you like sightseeing excursions by boat? Yep, sure do!

-I was in absolute heaven and said to the younger female crew member that I’d happily carry on eating both as long as she carried on opening them and she seemed very happy to do so.
-I must have eaten at least 20 enormous plump scallops, so deliciously sweet and fresher than I’ve ever had before.
-I probably had the roe of five little sea urchins too!
+But I was in absolute heaven and laughed to one of the crew members that I’d happily carry on eating as long as she was willing to keep opening them and she seemed very happy to do so.
+I must have eaten at least 20 enormous plump scallops; they were so deliciously sweet and fresher than I’ve ever had before.
+I had the roe of four or five little sea urchins too!

-Oh, I did miss a sighting of a white-tailed eagle that Pete (not a fan of scallop or sea urchin roe) enjoyed while I was gorging on the sashimi feast.
-I was far too happy to feel any regret!
+Apparently I missed a sighting of a white-tailed eagle that Pete (not a fan of scallop or sea urchin roe) spotted while I was gorging on the sashimi feast.
+I was far too happy to feel much regret!